1997–98 NBA season

-The 1997–98 NBA season was the 52nd season of the National Basketball Association.
+The 1997–98 NBA season was the 52nd season of the National Basketball Association (NBA).
 The season ended with the Chicago Bulls winning their third straight championship and sixth in the last eight years, beating the Utah Jazz 4 games to 2 in the 1998 NBA Finals.
-It also marked the departure of Michael Jordan and the end of the dynasty for the Chicago Bulls.
+It also marked the temporary departure of Michael Jordan and the end of the dynasty for the Chicago Bulls.

 This was the last time that both NBA and NHL regular seasons ended on the same day.